-I ended up interviewing the event's founder, Larry Harvey (who passed away at 70 earlier this year), exploring the interactive art and events, and I was so impressed by what I saw that I went back for five years in a row (1999-2003), and then nine more times in the past twelve years (2005, 2006, 2008, 2011-2016).
-I’m aiming to get there this year as well to experience my fifteenth year out there in the desert under the stars.
+At Burning Man 1999 I interviewed the event's founder, Larry Harvey (who passed away at 70 earlier this year), exploring the interactive art and events, and I was so impressed by what I saw that I went back for five years in a row (1999-2003), and then ten more times in the past twelve years (2005, 2006, 2008, 2011-2017).
+I’m aiming to get there this year as well to experience my sixteenth year out there in the desert under the stars.

-As a seasoned traveler who's been to festivals, events, museums, parks and galleries everywhere from Belgium, Croatia, Denmark, Estonia, Finland, Japan, the Netherlands, Russia, Spain, Sweden, Thailand, Turkey, the Maldives, Vietnam and many other places, there’s nothing that I've encountered anywhere in the world that comes close to rivaling the art, music, culture and overall experience of Burning Man.
+As a seasoned traveler who's been to festivals, events and galleries everywhere from Belgium, Croatia, Denmark, Estonia, Finland, Japan, the Netherlands, Russia, Spain, Sweden, Thailand, Turkey, the Maldives, Vietnam and many other places, there’s nothing that I've encountered anywhere in the world that comes close to rivaling the art, music, culture and overall experience of Burning Man.

 Didn’t Burning Man Jump The Shark or “Sell Out”?

 But you may be asking yourself, “Hasn't Burning Man jumped the shark?”
-Isn’t it filled with tech billionaires who are “ruining the event for everyone,” as proclaimed by Nick Bilton in The New York Times?
+Isn’t it filled with tech billionaires who are “ruining the event for everyone,” as proclaimed by Nick Bilton in The New York Times in 2014?